South Carolina Eviction Notice Templates (3)

 Step 2 – File Application for Ejectment

-If the tenant has been delivered the notice and has not complied with the terms therein (pay rent or remedy the violation), the landlord may begin the ejectment proceedings by filing an Application for Ejectment with the Magistrate Court that has jurisdiction over the property.
-The magistrate will determine if the landlord-tenant relationship is valid, and if rent is due.
+If the tenant has not moved out or complied with the notice by the date provided, the landlord may begin the ejectment proceedings by filing an Application for Ejectment with the Magistrate Court that has jurisdiction over the property.

 Step 3 – Magistrate Issues Rule